 - Integrated Pest Management

-Applicants should understand that a lot of studying will be required to pass the course.
-Students report an average of 10 hours outside of class per week.
+A lot of studying will be required to pass the course.
+10 hours outside of class per week is common.
 Students will need to have access to a computer to communicate with the instructors by email and take one test online each week.
 An additional test each week is taken in the classroom.
-Students are expected to arrive on time and attend all 18 sessions.
+Students are expected to attend all 18 sessions.

 - Thursday afternoon sessions from 1 to 4 p.m.